yyu6969/verl/docs/perf/dpsk.md

 ## Getting Started

+### preparation
+The recommended image with pre-built Megatron dependency is `verlai/verl:app-verl0.4-vllm0.8.5-mcore0.13.0-preview`, which is built using the Dockerfile at [docker/verl0.4-cu124-torch2.6-fa2.7.4/Dockerfile.app.vllm.mcore0.13.preview](https://github.com/volcengine/verl/blob/main/docker/verl0.4-cu124-torch2.6-fa2.7.4/Dockerfile.app.vllm.mcore0.13.preview).

+With `OFFLOAD_FRACTION=1`, the system's minimum requirements are lowered.
+It can run on as few as 96 H20 (96GB) GPUs for DeepSeek-V3, and on as few as 32 H20 (96GB) GPUs for Qwen3-235B-A22B.
+However, this configuration will use 1.6TB CPU memory per node.
+If you run out of CPU memory or require faster training speed, you can add more nodes.

 ### DeepSeek 671b

-The recommended image with pre-built Megatron dependency is `verlai/verl:app-verl0.4-vllm0.8.5-mcore0.13.0-preview`, which is built using the Dockerfile at [docker/verl0.4-cu124-torch2.6-fa2.7.4/Dockerfile.app.vllm.mcore0.13.preview](https://github.com/volcengine/verl/blob/main/docker/verl0.4-cu124-torch2.6-fa2.7.4/Dockerfile.app.vllm.mcore0.13.preview).

-To perform end-to-end training on the DAPO dataset, run [recipe/dapo/test_dapo_dspk_671b_megatron.sh](https://github.com/volcengine/verl/blob/main/recipe/dapo/test_dapo_dspk_671b_megatron.sh).
-With `OFFLOAD_FRACTION=1`, it can run on as few as 96 H20(96GB) GPUs.
-However, this configuration will use 1.5TB CPU memory per node.
-If you run out of CPU memory or require faster generation, you can add more nodes.
+For DeepSeek-V3 671b, please refer to [examples/grpo_trainer/run_deepseek671b_math_megatron.sh](https://github.com/volcengine/verl/blob/main/examples/grpo_trainer/run_deepseek671b_math_megatron.sh).

 MTP and quantilization is disabled during RL training.